Positive Mental Health and Well-being

 The procedures to which the campus will adhere to are outlined in the policy –

-On the Student Council there is a Well-being Silo, who regularly meet together, and with Miss Ives, to discuss ways to promote student well-being at Stoke by Nayland.
+Student well-being is an essential part of the Student Leadership Team’s job description and they meet regularly to discuss ways to promote student well-being at Stoke by Nayland.

 Please find the following helpful resources attached: